 Greatly committed to the work of ALSWA, Michael supports and promotes the vital role this organisation plays in striving for justice and supporting our Aboriginal and Torres Strait Islander peoples within the justice system.

-Preston Thomas, Central Desert Region, Deputy Chairperson
+Central Desert Region, Deputy Chairperson

 Preston Thomas is from Laverton and has lived in Kanpa Community for over 20 years.